sd2389/TownHall/README.md

 Acceptance criteria:

-* Log in with e -mail + password encrypted storage.
+* Log in with e-mail + password encrypted storage.
 * The rolls assigned (Civil / Business / Politician / Administrator).
 * Users only see the features allowed by their role.
-* Estimate:* 8 points
+* Estimate: 8 points